Textile fibers: corporate wear’s origin and characteristics

 Vegetable origin fabrics for work wear

 It is one of the best known vegetable fibers given its versatility when making garments.
+The characteristics and ease of care of cotton make it a benchmark in the textile sector.
 The threads that shape clothes come from soft and fluffy fibers that originate around the cotton plant’s seeds and whose main characteristic is that it quickly absorbs moisture.
 This fabric is used rough and mixed with others such as polyester.

 To get an idea, most corporate uniforms that do not require specific protection, are made of cotton and polyester.